thisKonrad/nations_of_planet_earth/README.md

 # nations of planet earth

-this is what i have done with the free Rest Countries API it was fun.. thanks to the guys from Rest Countries!
+this is what i have build with the free Rest Countries API it was fun.. thanks to the guys from Rest Countries! 🌍

 About my little app: